 Our philosophy is to provide bicycles to the poorest of the poor, at no cost.
 We make no exclusions on race, age, sex, religion, or nationality.
 They are people that live in remote areas and have either no access to nor the means of affording public transportation.
 We chose people that will have their lives impacted in a very positive way that will have, a life changing advantage if they have access to a bicycle.

 Does Wheels 4 Life distribute bicycles to the poor in the USA?

 We have not at this point.
-Even though there are many people in the USA in need of a bicycles, the need is much more pressing in Third World countrie, whichis where we concentrate our efforts at the moment.top ↑
+Even though there are many people in the USA in need of a bicycles, the need is much more pressing in Third World countries, which is where we concentrate our efforts at the moment.

 What if someone wants to donate a used bicycle?

 We are not set up to renovate, store, ship, or distribute used bicycles.
-It’s very complicated and expensive to do this, furthermore, it will almost be impossible to find replacement parts, especially in Third World countries.
-We can buy new bikes sometimes for under US$ 100.-.
-We recommend if someone wants to donate a used bike, to sell it personally and send us the money instead or to contact one of the many charities that deals with used bicycles.top ↑
+It’s very complicated and expensive to do this, furthermore, it would be very difficult for recipients to find replacement parts when needed in Third World countries.
+We can buy a new bicycle for $150 in the country where it is needed.-.
+We recommend that if someone has a used bike that they would like to donate, to please sell it and donate the proceeds via PayPal or a check.
+You would be issued with a tax receipt.

 How much of the money donated will go towards the cause?